yumusubi/capstone-sketchup/documentation/week2/week2.md

 ### MVP Functions

 - [x] Make the cube in blender with the raised letters on the sides
-- [ ] Swap the image tag to use letters instead of hiro tags
-- [ ] Have the cube be persistent/exist on the screen independent of a qr code
+- [x] Have the cube be persistent/exist on the screen independent of a qr code
+- [x] Swap the image tag to use letters instead of hiro tags

 ### Stretch Goals

+- [x] Swap the blender cube into the current existing demo
 - [ ] Prototype the custom AR.js events for basic rotation between two faces
-- [ ] Swap the blender cube into the current existing demo
 - [ ] Figure out how to hide the live camera feed, either by covering it with another layer or removing it completely
-- [ ] Track multiple tags on the camera at the same time
+- [ ] ~~Track multiple tags on the camera at the same time~~

 ---